lsst/rtn-032/index.rst

 **Overview.**

 This document is intended for Rubin Data Facility (DF) and Data Access Center (DAC) administrators.
-It will provide the technical specification for CEs (Grid Computer Element) and RSEs (Rucio Storage Elelment) that will used at Rubin DFs and DACs.
-This document will also provide instruction on registering these resources to the Rubin CRIC `(Computing Resource Information Catalogue)
+It provides technical specification for CEs (Grid Computer Element) and RSEs (Rucio Storage Elelment) that will be used at Rubin DFs and DACs.
+This document also provides instruction on registering these resources to the Rubin CRIC `(Computing Resource Information Catalogue)
 <https://core-cric-docs.web.cern.ch/core-cric-docs/latest/xyz.html>`_.